 The various types of trees and flower settings, such as a rose garden, a palm tree walkway and more create a magical environment for kids to play games of make-believe.
 There’s even a small bushwalk near the back of the City Botanic Gardens that will either take you along the wetlands at the riverfront, or up high to top of the hill, overlooking at all that the Botanic Gardens has to offer (with the added benefit of The City Gardens Café situated at the top).
 On top of this, the array of wildlife and riverside views makes for some great adventure play; exploring the jungle for wild animals.

-This park is designed to enable people of all ages and abilities to gain access and to participate in a range of play activities.
+This park is designed to enable people of all ages and abilities to gain access and participate in various play activities.
 The playground and pathways provide accessibility to children and people in wheelchairs.
 The fully accessible toilet facilities also have a ceiling hoist for people with disabilities and a drinking fountain that is wheelchair accessible.

 The digger scoops in the sand play area cater to people of all abilities, especially since one has no seat to allow use by a person in a wheelchair.
-The accessible springer enables children to transfer from a wheelchair onto the spring toy with less difficulty, and there is a swing that is able to be used by people of all abilities.
+The accessible springer enables children to transfer from a wheelchair onto the spring toy with less difficulty, and there is a swing that people of all abilities can use.

-The playground additionally offers a quiet zone with sculptures for children to escape the noisy active play areas, which can be beneficial for children with sensory difficulties.
+The playground additionally offers a quiet zone with sculptures for children to escape the noisy active play areas, which can benefit children with sensory difficulties.

 City Botanic Gardens Playground features